manoel-linux/cpu-t/README.md

 - build-latest: 0.1.6

+- Support for the distro: Void-Linux/Ubuntu/Debian/Arch/Artix/Manjaro

+- If you are using a distribution based on Ubuntu, Debian, Arch, the script will work without any issues.

 - CPU-T is an open-source project, and we are happy to share it with the community.
 You have complete freedom to do whatever you want with CPU-T, in accordance with the terms of the MIT license.
 You can modify, distribute, use it in your own projects, or even create a fork of CPU-T to add additional features.

 ## Installation